Chen-Yulin/Besiege-Modern-Docs-Src/docs/intro.md

             WIRELESS
         ((Others))
             Board
-            INPUT PIN
+            INPUT port
-            OUTPUT PIN
+            OUTPUT port
             WIRE

 ```

 ### Logic units
-All of the logic units has input pins and output pins, some of them may have control pins as well.
+All of the logic units has input ports and output ports, some of them may have control ports as well.
-They get the data from input pins, process it and generate outputs.
+They get the data from input ports, process it and generate outputs.
 In this mod, we have:
 - `IF`          if condition
 - `ALU`         numerical calculation